Contents

 Introduction

 Can historic preservation be sustainable?
 Clearly, yes.
 Reusing heritage buildings for contemporary functions, retaining existing materials and architectural features, and studying—then recording—vernacular and traditional construction methods are core activities of preservation, and they closely align with the central goals of sustainability.
 Yet, even after more than three decades of environmental initiatives within architecture, planning, and the building industries, a persistent belief remains that historic preservation is either unsustainable or only loosely connected to sustainability in architecture and urban design.
 This misunderstanding likely stems from common but inaccurate assumptions about what preservation and sustainability actually involve.
 As Michael Tomlan (2015:358) observes, a long-standing notion portrays preservation as an “artifact-centered” mission mainly devoted to preventing change, a view that some preservationists and design professionals also accept (ibid.).
-At the same time, since the early 2000s, many sustainability discussions have focused heavily on renewable energy and efficiency, reinforcing the idea that carbon footprint alone is the key measure of sustainability (Chusid and Stock, 2020).
+At the same time, since the early 2000s, many sustainability discussions have focused heavily on renewable energy and efficiency, reinforcing the idea that carbon footprint alone is the key measure of sustainability (Gil-Martı́n, et al., 2012).
 In reality, both fields are more complex than these simplified narratives suggest.
 Preservation is not a refusal of change; rather, it is a discipline concerned with carefully guiding and managing change in the built environment.
 Stipe (Stipe 2008) captures this well: “There must be an acceptance of change, for without change there is no such thing as tradition to preserve.”
 Preservation also extends beyond protecting objects as static relics.
 Its broader aim is to keep heritage meaningful and useful within contemporary society, consistent with the principle that conservation of monuments should be supported by “making use of them for some socially useful purpose” (ICOMOS, 1964: Article 5).
 In doing so, preservationists safeguard not only physical fabric but also, in certain cases, the intangible cultural heritage connected to these places.

 Can urban regeneration be sustainable?
-Again, yes—but it tends to succeed most effectively when it respects and incorporates the heritage of the area being renewed.
+Again, yes—but it tends to succeed most effectively when it respects and incorporates the heritage and everyday practices of the area being renewed.
 Across North America and Europe, many new projects in former industrial districts achieve strong environmental performance through reduced energy and water use and healthier indoor conditions.
 Even so, a crucial question remains: do such developments genuinely relate to the wider urban context?
 Perhaps.
 More importantly, when regeneration strategies revolve almost entirely around energy metrics, do they also sustain the cultural character of historic postindustrial cities—places whose industrial legacy once shaped their economic and social identity?
 Often, the answer is no.

 Background and Literature review